The Takeaway:

 Combine that with the fact that it’s solidly built and manufactured by one of the legendary companies in the industry, and it’s hard not to love this machine.
 Perhaps best of all though is the fact that you won’t pay an arm and a leg for the unit.
 It’s significantly less expensive than some of the other models on our list.

 On that topic, some people might be surprised at how expensive is a fully manual espresso machine.
-After all, most people assume that stripped of all the fancy electronics, manual espresso machines would be a good deal cheaper than their super automatic counterparts.
+After all, most people assume that stripped of all the fancy electronics; manual espresso machines would be a good deal cheaper than their super-automatic counterparts.

 Yes and no.